 When you're ready, prepare to wake up from your trance.
 Tell yourself you will count to 10, and with each step you will slowly return to full awareness.
 Then count upwards as you climb the steps in your mind.

 Take a deep breath when you reach the top, then open your eyes.
 Sit for a moment if you like - and remember to stand up slowly.

 Self hypnosis is a deeply relaxing state.
-Everyone should try it.
+I believe everyone should try it.

-I used self hypnosis in my early days of lucid dreaming and became very familiar with the hypnotist's voice on the tape.
-Even in the first few seconds of hearing his voice, my mind was triggered with a rush of thoughts and feelings about having more vivid dreams and becoming lucid.
+I used self hypnosis a lot when I was learning to lucid dream.
+I became very familiar with the hypnotist's voice on the tape.
+Even in the first few seconds of hearing his voice, my mind was triggered with a rush of thoughts about having more vivid dreams and becoming lucid.
 It became self-perpetuating.

-I think it's good to fall into a self hypnosis routine - perhaps by listening every night just before sleep or when you wake up in the morning.
-Your mind will quickly relate the feelings induced with relaxation and lucid dreaming.
+It's good to fall into a self hypnosis routine - perhaps by listening every night just before sleep or when you wake up early in the morning.
+Your mind will relate the feelings induced with relaxation and lucid dreaming.
 In NLP this is called anchoring and it's a good way of quickly inducing a feeling or state of mind.
 There is no better time to do this than when you are in bed ready to dream.